invenia/matpy/README.md

 (INCLUDING NEGLIGENCE OR OTHERWISE) ARISING IN ANY WAY OUT OF THE USE OF THIS SOFTWARE, EVEN IF ADVISED OF THE POSSIBILITY OF SUCH DAMAGE.
 ```

+## Types supported to Import and Export

+- String
+- Unicode String (Import only)
+- int8
+- uint8
+- int16
+- uint16
+- int32
+- uint32
+- int64
+- uint64
+- single
+- double
+- logical
+- Matlab structs
+    - structs are exported as python dictionary such that each field is a key in the dictionary and has a corresponding list of values, one for each of the elements of the struct.
+    - only dictionaries in this form can be imported as structs.
+    - ex. s =
+            1x2 struct array with fields:
+                f1
+                f2
+          s(1) =
+                f1: 'v1'
+                f2: 'v2'
+          s(2) =
+                f1: 'v3'
+                f2: 'v4'

+          would be exported as:
+          {'f1': ['v1', 'v3'], 'f2': ['v2', 'v3']}
+- Matlab cells
+  - cells are exported as a list of objects